 Landing is a breeze - with practice you can cut the power and let it float down to a spot landing, just carefully balancing elevator and roll to keep the approach path constant.

 Below is the official promo video for the Durafly Auto-G...

 If you've never flown a radio control aircraft of any kind before, my answer would be a definite no.

-Others may well disagree, but I just don't think an rc autogyro is for the beginner to the hobby - although they are relatively simple machines, they are not particularly forgiving in the air.
-If you have no prior experience, my recommendation would be to get confident with flying an rc plane or helicopter first, or both, and then you'll be fine with an autogyro.
+Although they are relatively simple machines, they are not particularly forgiving in the air.
+If you have no prior experience, my recommendation would be to get confident with flying a rc plane or helicopter first, or both, and then you'll be fine with an autogyro.

 Once you have got confident enough to fly an autogyro, you'll have a lot of fun with one!

 The Durafly Auto-G has given me my first taste of flying an rc autogyro, and it's quickly become my favourite radio control aircraft of my collection - for the time being, at least!

 I had no idea what to expect, and Hobbyking's claims of "it's a completely different rc flying experience!" just sounded like more marketing hype to me.
 Oh how wrong I was, and how right they were.

 Flying a radio control autogyro like the Auto-G is a completely different experience, and I can give it a big thumbs up.

 Page update: since writing this page sadly the Auto-G and its successors have long been out of production.
 I can't even seem to get hold of any replacement blades any more.